-The Tesla sentry Mode is a function for monitoring against burglary and vehicle theft by storing surveillance videos on an USB device.
+The Tesla sentry Mode is a function for monitoring against burglary and vehicle theft by storing surveillance videos on a USB device.
 If the sentry mode is activated in the parked vehicle, the environment is continuously monitored by the vehicle cameras.
 As soon as someone comes very close to the vehicle, the warning mode is activated and the video recording is stored on a USB flash drive.
 A message on the screen indicates that video surveillance is active.
-In the event of a major threat, such as the breaking of a window, the alarm system is activated.
-At the same time, music from the speakers is played at maximum volume to attract attention.
+If a major threat, such as the breaking of a window, the alarm system is activated.
+Simultaneously, music from the speakers is played at maximum volume to attract attention.

 The following link shows a funny demo video of sentry mode:

 Required amounts of data on the USB flash drive

 The video recordings of the Tesla sentry mode and the dashcam function are stored on a USB flash drive.
 The drive must be connected to one of the two front USB ports in the car.
 With dashcam and sentry mode, the footage from the front camera, the two side-facing rear cameras and the rear camera footage is recorded.
 One minute of image recording requires 30 MB of memory per camera.
 Since the Dashcam only stores 60 minutes while driving and then overwrites the oldest data, the following space is required for the Dashcam function on the USB devices:

 60 minutes * 30 MB * 4 cameras = ~7200 MB (=7.1 GB) for one hour of continuous recording of the Dashcam.
 More data is not needed for the Dashcam.
 Videos older than one hour will be overwritten.

 10 minutes * 30 MB * 4 cameras = ~1200 MB (=1.2 GB) for a manual 10-minute recording by pressing the Dashcam button.